Kalikoze/be_resources/module2/challenges.md

 * Week 4: [Vending Machine Tracker](https://github.com/turingschool-projects/vending-machine-tracker)

 Students will also have access to [Day Hike](https://github.com/turingschool-projects/day_hike) through the Backend Curriculum Site as additional practice.

+Additional practice challenges:
+  * [The Final Rose](https://github.com/turingschool-examples/the_final_rose) - Longer than an actual in class challenge, but could be good preparation before Week 4 challenge, or prep for the final.